 This research was a cross sectional descriptive study among pregnant women attending antenatal clinic at Ekiti state university teaching hospital (EKSUTH).
+The hospital is the major referral centre in the state.
 Over a two-month period, all the pregnant women who gave their consent were included in the study.
+The study adopted a convenient sampling technique by which all consecutive consenting pregnant women who reported at the antenatal clinic were recruited as participants.
 Ethical approval was obtained from EKSUTH ethics and research committees.
 All data from participants were kept confidential and accessible only to the researchers.